 Thanks to a whole host of new vegan food startups, gone are the days where being meat-averse meant choosing between thai green curry and some form of mystery Quorn mince on the menu—or scouring the supermarket shelves for biscuits that are accidentally vegan (Oreos, if you’re wondering).
 Indeed, the UK’s food industry has been transformed by fast-growing businesses using innovative means to vegan ends.
-So now you skip the sweetcorn fritters, and order that Beyond Meat burger in your local Spoons instead.
+So now you can skip the sweetcorn fritters and order a Beyond Meat burger in your local Spoons instead.

 From animal welfare advocates and eco-conscious consumers adopting plant-based diets, to flexitarians, meat-eaters, and everything in between, growing demand for vegan food products has significantly boosted investor interest in the space.
 In our recent FoodTech Report with Huckletree, we found that private vegan food companies in the UK secured £63.9m worth of equity funding in 2020—whilst in 2021, they’d already raised more than £100m by the end of Q3.

 So who are these ambitious businesses?
 Read on for an overview of the market, plus a closer look at 21 of the UK’s most exciting vegan food and drink startups, the investors backing them, and the entrepreneurs leading them forwards.

 Have you read our free analysis of UK FoodTech yet?

 Vegan foodtech market overview